 A: All required course material will be provided to MOWR students through a lending system through the CSU Bookstore.
-Students (and parents if the student is under 18) will need to sign the CSU Bookstore Agreement, have it approved by the Advisors in the Honors College, and submit it to the Bookstore.
+Students (and parents if the student is under 18) will need to sign the CSU Bookstore Agreement, have it approved by the MOWR advisor, Melissa Young, and submit it to the Bookstore.
 Materials will need to be returned to the CSU Bookstore in good condition within the designated timeframe, or the student will be charged for the course materials, less the $25 per credit hour allowance.
 The student will not be allowed to register for or continue with coursework the following semester until payment has been made to the Bursar’s Office.

 Q: Is there an Orientation for new Move on When Ready students?

-A: Yes, at the beginning of the Fall Semester there will be an Orientation for all new Move on When Ready students.
+A: Yes, at the beginning of the Fall & Spring semesters there will be an Orientation for all new Move on When Ready students.
 Students will have the opportunity to get their student ID’s, parking decals, books, go on a campus tour, and speak with previous MOWR students and parents.
 Orientation is highly recommended for all new MOWR students.

 Q: How do I schedule an Advising Appointment?